collocations.org

 Go and see the manager of the bank where your account is held.

-She opened a savings account at the building society.
+She opened a savings account at the bank.

 The money will be credited to your account tomorrow.